 Portfolio Manager/Sub-Investment Adviser

-The funds investment adviser is The Dreyfus Corporation (Dreyfus).
-Sean P. Fitzgibbon, CFA, and John C. Bailer, CFA, are the funds primary portfolio managers, positions they have held since October 2004 and February 2014, respectively.
+The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
+Sean P. Fitzgibbon, CFA, and John C. Bailer, CFA, are the fund's primary portfolio managers, positions they have held since October 2004 and February 2014, respectively.
 Mr. Fitzgibbon is a senior managing director, portfolio manager, research analyst and head of the global core equity team at The Boston Company Asset Management, LLC (TBCAM), an affiliate of Dreyfus.
-Mr. Bailer is a managing director and associate portfolio manager of the U.S. Large Cap Value Strategy at TBCAM.
+Mr. Bailer is a chartered financial analyst, research analyst, managing director and senior portfolio manager of the U.S. Large Cap Value Strategy of TBCAM.
 Messrs.
 Fitzgibbon and Bailer also are employees of Dreyfus.

 Top Holdings 2